PunderfulThymes/girotex_knitting_machine/README.md

 This is going to be a collection of maintenance and restoration information for an antique Girotex-Handstrickapparat knitting machine.
 I inherited this machine from my grandmother with minimal rusting, but many stuck and dirty pieces.
-The intent is to eventually have this manual in html format to live on my empty neocities site.
+The intent is to eventually have this manual in html format to livew online.
 The suppliers manual for a similar machine can be found [here](https://www.example.com)

 ## Machine information